 The context behind the Senne Lammens is quite amusing in that it was created in the backdrop of a goalkeeping performance that the Old Trafford crowd hadn't seen for over a decade.
 While David de Gea was an excellent shot stopper in his prime, the Spaniard was never the type to come off his line and claim difficult crosses.

-Lammens, however, did exactly that throughout the 90 minutes on debut, prompting loud cheers every time he did so.
-Soon after, the Stretford End began singing the Senne Lammens chant.
+Lammens, however, did exactly that throughout the 90 minutes on debut against Sunderland, prompting loud cheers every time he did so.
+Soon after, the Stretford End began singing the aforementioned Senne Lammens chant.

 Man Utd fans singing the Senne Lammens